 This therapist has indicated that they belong to an Accredited Register.

 Individuals - £40 per session (1hour duration)

-Concessions may be available, please contact me to discuss, via my page or mobile.
+Concessions are available, please contact me to discuss, via my page or text to my mobile.